oneapi-src/oneDNN/tests/benchdnn/doc/driver_pool.md

 ## Essence of Testing
-MAX algorithm: Fill input data with integers and expect an integer answer.
+`max` algorithm: Fill input data with integers and expect an integer answer.
-AVG_P algorithm: Fill input data with integers, divisible by the kernel size,
+`avg_p` algorithm: Fill input data with integers, divisible by the kernel size,
             and expect an integer answer.
-AVG_NP algorithm: Fill input data with integers, divisible by the kernel size,
+`avg_np` algorithm: Fill input data with integers, divisible by the kernel size,
             but expect a float answer due to boarder points have different kernel shapes applied to the same point.